Belite Bio (NASDAQ:BLTE) Insider Nathan Mata Sells 1,000 Shares

-Belite Bio, Inc. Sponsored ADR (NASDAQ:BLTE - Get Free Report) insider Nathan Mata sold 1,000 shares of the firm's stock in a transaction dated Monday, April 20th.
-The stock was sold at an average price of $163.59, for a total transaction of $163,590.00.
-Following the transaction, the insider directly owned 12,666 shares of the company's stock, valued at $2,072,030.94.
-The trade was a 7.32% decrease in their ownership of the stock.
-The transaction was disclosed in a document filed with the SEC, which can be accessed through the SEC website.
+Belite Bio, Inc. Sponsored ADR (NASDAQ:BLTE - Get Free Report) insider Nathan Mata sold 1,000 shares of the company's stock in a transaction that occurred on Wednesday, April 22nd.
+The stock was sold at an average price of $170.38, for a total value of $170,380.00.
+Following the sale, the insider owned 10,666 shares in the company, valued at approximately $1,817,273.08.
+This represents a 8.57% decrease in their position.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.

-Belite Bio (NASDAQ:BLTE - Get Free Report) last released its quarterly earnings data on Monday, March 2nd.
-The company reported ($0.38) EPS for the quarter, topping analysts' consensus estimates of ($0.56) by $0.18.
-On average, research analysts anticipate that Belite Bio, Inc. Sponsored ADR will post -2.2 earnings per share for the current year.
+Belite Bio (NASDAQ:BLTE - Get Free Report) last posted its quarterly earnings results on Monday, March 2nd.
+The company reported ($0.38) earnings per share for the quarter, beating analysts' consensus estimates of ($0.56) by $0.18.
+Analysts predict that Belite Bio, Inc. Sponsored ADR will post -2.2 earnings per share for the current year.

-A number of equities analysts have recently commented on the stock.
-Weiss Ratings reaffirmed a "sell (d-)" rating on shares of Belite Bio in a report on Tuesday, April 7th.
-Bank of America assumed coverage on shares of Belite Bio in a report on Monday, January 26th.
-They set a "buy" rating and a $195.00 price objective for the company.
-Cantor Fitzgerald raised their price objective on shares of Belite Bio from $200.00 to $266.00 and gave the stock an "overweight" rating in a report on Tuesday, March 3rd.
-Benchmark reaffirmed a "buy" rating on shares of Belite Bio in a report on Tuesday, March 3rd.
-Finally, Wall Street Zen raised shares of Belite Bio from a "sell" rating to a "hold" rating in a report on Saturday, April 4th.
-Six investment analysts have rated the stock with a Buy rating, one has issued a Hold rating and one has given a Sell rating to the company.
-According to MarketBeat.com, the company presently has a consensus rating of "Moderate Buy" and a consensus target price of $202.33.
+A number of equities research analysts recently weighed in on BLTE shares.
+Mizuho set a $223.00 price target on Belite Bio in a research note on Thursday, February 19th.
+HC Wainwright restated a "buy" rating and issued a $200.00 price target on shares of Belite Bio in a research note on Wednesday.
+Cantor Fitzgerald increased their price target on Belite Bio from $200.00 to $266.00 and gave the company an "overweight" rating in a research note on Tuesday, March 3rd.
+Weiss Ratings restated a "sell (d-)" rating on shares of Belite Bio in a research note on Tuesday, April 7th.
+Finally, Benchmark restated a "buy" rating on shares of Belite Bio in a research note on Tuesday, March 3rd.
+Six equities research analysts have rated the stock with a Buy rating, one has issued a Hold rating and one has issued a Sell rating to the company's stock.
+According to MarketBeat, the company currently has a consensus rating of "Moderate Buy" and a consensus price target of $202.33.

 About Belite Bio